Answer

 What is a DOI?

 DOI stands for Digital Object Identifier.
 It is a way to identify electronic documents, usually articles.
 Web addresses change but the DOI is permanent.
-Many articles do not have DOI numbers and those more than 10 years old, rarely do.
+Many articles do not have DOI numbers and older articles rarely do.
 In certain fields, like Medicine, DOI numbers are standard.

 How do I search by DOI?

-To find the full text of an article, try searching Google Scholar or use the UMBrella Journal Finder to search for the journal.
+To find the full text of an article, try searching with the DOI number in Google Scholar or use the UMBrella discovery tool.

 How do I find an article's DOI?